servactory/servactory/README.md

 ### Conventions

-- Services are subclasses of `ServiceFactory::Base` and are located in the `app/services` directory.
-It is common practice to create and inherit from `ApplicationService::Base`, which is a subclass of `ServiceFactory::Base`.
+- Services are subclasses of `Servactory::Base` and are located in the `app/services` directory.
+It is common practice to create and inherit from `ApplicationService::Base`, which is a subclass of `Servactory::Base`.
 - Name services by what they do, not by what they accept.
 Try to use verbs in names.
 For example, `UsersService::Create` instead of `UsersService::Creation`.

 ### Installation